 Step 3: Apply for your desired cleaning certification.

 For this step, follow the application process as instructed by the issuing agency.
-You can check the organisation’s website if there’s an option to apply online.
+You can check the official website if there’s an option to apply online.

-Depending on the type of certification you’re after, you may have to attend physical face-to-face training or complete online cleaning courses.
+Depending on the type of certification you’re after, you may have to attend face-to-face training or complete online modules.
 Some courses can be completed at home, while others can be a mix of both.

 Once you’re done with training, that’s pretty much it!
-As long as an exam isn’t a requirement, you can opt for a cleaning certificate immediately.
+As long as an exam isn’t a requirement, you can secure your certificate immediately.

 Extra step: Take the certification exam, and aim for a passing score!

-Cleaning certification gives you a competitive edge over other cleaning services.
-Since this job is based on trust, a certificate helps boost your credibility and legitimacy.
-Other benefits of a certificate include:
+Becoming a certified cleaner can boost your cleaning career.
+When you get either a commercial or residential cleaning certification, you can have a competitive edge over other service providers without one.
+Since a cleaning job is based on trust, a certificate helps boost your credibility and legitimacy.

 - Receive industry-standard training on cleaning, disinfection, sanitation, and more